cewilliams184/NDVICalculator/README.md

+Project: The NDVI Calculator is one piece of a larger project that explores a changing landscape in the City of Raleigh.
+Another piece of the project can be seen here in an <a href="https://experience.arcgis.com/experience/0e82a0e3dc704acabd5f122c5d1545dd/" target="_blank"><b>experience builder app</b></a>  that shows the changes in NDVI in the City of Raleigh in 2013.

 Purpose: Calculate NDVI of a selected area.
 Landsat Collection 2 Level 2 satellite imagery is used to calculate the NDVI of a selected area.
 A raster of the calculated NDVI, the mean and standard NDVI values are also returned and displayed in the web application.
 Process Kick off: the process starts when an event listener is activated from the NDVI web application when a rectangle is drawn in the web app by a user.
 The rectangles coordinates are fed to the NDVI_Calcualtor script as inputs for the process.